beliveau-lab/TigerFISH/docs/pipeline_input.md

 ### Config file

 The paths to the files is specified in the [config.yml](../example_run/config.yml).
-Sample files to run the Tigerfish using both implementation cases are included in the provided [example genome assembly](../example_run/data/).
+Sample files to run the Tigerfish using both implementation cases are included in the provided [example directory](../example_run/data/).

 For example, to run this pipeline on the chm13 human genome assembly, the [chm13v1.1](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/chm13.draft_v1.1.fasta.gz) fasta file was downloaded from [this page](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/chm13.draft_v1.1.fasta.gz) and decompressed.